zopefoundation/RestrictedPython/docs/usage/index.rst

 * ``warnings`` a list with warnings
 * ``used_names`` a set / dictionary with collected used names of library calls

-Those three information "lists" could be used to provide the user with informations about its source code.
+Those three information "lists" could be used to provide the user with informations about the compiled source code.

 Typical uses cases for the four specialized methods: